NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

 ## Building Training Profile

-When integrating gamification a training into your application, you will first need to build a training profile.
+When integrating gamification training into your application, you will first need to build a training profile.
 The first step is to create a brand-new project.
 Projects are composed of Subjects which are made of Skills, and a single skill defines a training unit within the gamification framework.